instadeepai/Mava/mava/advanced_usage/README.md

 # Advanced Mava usage 👽
 ## Data recording from a PPO system 🔴
 We include here an example of an advanced use case with Mava: recording experience data from a PPO system, which can then be used for offline MARL—e.g. using the [OG-MARL](https://github.com/instadeepai/og-marl) framework.
 This functionality is demonstrated in [ff_ippo_store_experience.py](./ff_ippo_store_experience.py), and uses [Flashbax](https://github.com/instadeepai/flashbax)'s `Vault` feature.
+Vault enables efficient storage of experience data recorded in JAX-based systems, and integrates tightly with Mava and the rest of InstaDeep's MARL ecosystem.

 Firstly, a vault must be created using the structure of an experience buffer.
 Here, we create a dummy structure of the data we want to store:
 ```py